mattcmerritt/Collaboration-Board/README.md

 Developed by Matthew Merritt and Michael Merritt for CSC575.

+This application takes the cards and columns used in a Kanban board for organizing tasks and adds the functionality of a real-time chat application to each card.
+This effectively streamlines the process of working in scrum and agile development teams, minimizing the number of places that developers need to look when being brought onto new tasks.
+Additionally, by keeping conversation attached to the task, developers can easily stay focused on their work items.

-## Installation / Setup
+## Installation

+To get started, clone the repository and open a terminal in the root folder (`Collaboration-Board`) of the project.

+### Requirements

-Assumes that you have Node installed.
-Also assumes ports 8080 and 3000 are free on localhost.
+Assumes that you have [Node](https://nodejs.org/en/download) and [MongoDB Community Edition](https://www.mongodb.com/try/download/community) installed.
+Also requires that ports 8080 (frontend) and 3000 (backend) are free on localhost.

+Confirmed working on Windows x86-64 with Node v20.11.0 and MongoDB Community Edition v7.0.8.

+### Tech Stack

+Different technologies are used for the frontend and backend components of the application.

+#### Backend Tech Stack
+- Primarily done in JavaScript
+- Manages a WebSocketServer for all of the connected clients to constantly receive updates
+- Connects to a MongoDB instance to store the cards and chat messages for returning users

+#### Frontend Tech Stack
+- Primarily done in React using Next.js
+- Leverages WebSockets to monitor changes made to columns, cards, and chat messages

-### Backend
+### Backend Setup

 - Navigate to the `backend` directory.
 - Run the following: